AyushNandoriya-2003/book-explorer/README.md

 - Graceful loading and empty states

 ## Testing
-- Tests are written with Jest and Testing Library.
+- Tests are written with Vitest and Testing Library.
 - DOM-related tests run in a jsdom environment.
 - Test setup lives in `src/setupTests.ts`.
-- Example specs can be found under `__tests__` folders next to components/pages.
+- Test files are co-located with components (e.g., `ComponentName.test.tsx`).

 ## License
 MIT